acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

+**June 23, 2017**.
+Early registration has been extended by 24 hours.
+The new deadline is  11:59pm EDT on June 24, 2017.
+Click [here](/registration) to register now.
+{: .notice--info}

 **June 2, 2017**.
 Thanks to the support of the Don and Betty Walker Scholarship, limited funding is available for supporting student travel, registration and accommodation.
 Please apply [here](https://goo.gl/forms/2tQIbWzpwsniDSdK2) by June 20th.
 Decisions will be announced on June 23rd.
 Direct all questions to the [Student Research Workshop organizers](mailto:acl-srw-2017@googlegroups.com).
-{: .notice--info}
+{: .notice}

 **May 23, 2017**.
 We are looking for student volunteers to help out during the conference.
 In return for one day of service, you will be given complementary registration for the main conference.
 Please apply [here](https://docs.google.com/forms/d/e/1FAIpQLSc1G01Dz0reifSFMCIX6lfAKd1Nm7eMW3X1FcN-CByyON_3kg/viewform?usp=sf_link).
 The application deadline is June 9.
-{: .notice}

-**May 17, 2017**.
-Conference registration is now open!
-Early registration ends on June 23rd.
-Click [here](/registration) to register now.
 {: .notice}

 **April 24, 2017**.
 ACL will be offering [on-site childcare](/participants#on-site-childcare) at the conference hotel.
 It will be provided by a professional childcare service, KiddieCorp, and partially subsidized by ACL.
 The cost will be $10.00 USD per hour for general registrants and $5.00 USD per hour for student registrants.
 Availability is limited.
 Please sign up using [this form from KiddieCorp](https://form.jotform.com/KiddieCorp/ACLKids).
 {: .notice}